FuelLabs/docs/src/v1.0.0/3. Concepts/2. Verifiers/Witness.md

 For the provided preimage `preimage`, `witness = proof.transaction.witnesses[0]`, and `input = proof.transaction.inputs[0]`:
 1. If `witness`'s type is `Signature`:
-    1. Recover the address with signature `witness` and the transaction ID of computed from `proof.transaction` and `proof.data` as message.
+    1. Recover the address with signature `witness` and the transaction ID of computed from `proof.transaction` and `proof.data[0]` as message.
     1. If `input`'s [type](../1.%20Data%20Structures/Inputs.md) is `Transfer` or `HTLC`:
         1. The recovered address must match `preimage.owner`.
     1. If `input`'s [type](../1.%20Data%20Structures/Inputs.md) is `Deposit`: